How to Claim Business on Google Maps: 5 Steps to Verify Ownership

 TL;DR:

-• The verification process requires a Google account, finding your business, and completing a verification step (usually by mail)
+• Claiming your business on Google Maps requires a Google account, finding your business, and completing verification

-• Post-verification optimization (photos, hours, services) significantly impacts visibility
+• Post-verification optimization (photos, hours, services) dramatically impacts customer engagement

 Why Verify Your Business on Google Maps